 The parents of a slain University of Utah student have filed a $56 million federal lawsuit, alleging college police and housing officials failed to act before her ex-boyfriend shot her to death on campus last year.

 Matt and Jill McCluskey, the parents of slain student Lauren McCluskey, 21, announced Thursday that they’re suing the college for violating Title IX by ignoring their daughter’s repeated reports of physical and emotional abuse and stalking at the hands of Melvin Shawn Rowland, 37.
-Lauren ended the brief relationship with Rowland after learning that he lied about his name, age, and sex offender status, according to Deseret News Utah.
+Lauren ended the brief relationship with Rowland after learning he lied about his name, age, and sex offender status, according to Deseret News Utah.

 Rowland allegedly shot Lauren seven times near her dorm as she spoke on the phone with her mother.
 He reportedly engaged in a shootout with police before killing himself inside a church.